gbblack/mansus/07 Bookmarks/Reading Log.md

 12. [Mastering API Architecture](Mastering%20API%20Architecture) by James Gough, Daniel Bryant & Matthew Auburn.
 13. **Brave New World** by Aldous Huxley.
 14. **The Book Thief** by Markus Zusak.
+15. [[Fundamentals of Software Architecture]] by Mark Richards & Neal Ford.
 ## 2025
 ---
 ### Read